Everything You Need to Know About the MBA Application Process

 If you decide to apply again, you will also need to complete an additional, required re-applicant essay:

-“Think about the time that has elapsed since you last applied to a Rice Business program.
+“Think about the time that has elapsed since you last applied to Rice Business.
 What actions have you taken to improve your candidacy?”
-(750 word limit)
+(500-word limit)

-Unless your test scores have expired (five years for the GMAT and GRE, two years for English proficiency tests), you will not need to worry about re-sending your score reports to us; we will still have access to your scores and will be able to add them to your application.
-We will also still have your official transcripts on file, if you chose to send your transcripts to us previously.
+Unless your test scores have expired (five years for the GMAT and GRE tests), you will not need to worry about re-sending your score reports to us; we will still have access to your scores and will be able to add them to your application.
+We will also still have your official transcripts on file if you chose to send your transcripts to us previously.

 Admit It: Rice Business MBA Blog